bjarnig/CDP.js/README.md

 ## Acknowledgments

-This tool is built to work with CDP (Composer's Desktop Project), a powerful suite of audio processing tools.
-For more information about CDP, visit the official CDP documentation.
+Built for CDP (Composer's Desktop Project).
+See official CDP documentation for more information.